5 Plant-Centric Ways to Reuse Wine Bottles

 Growing Money Plant in Wine Bottles

-Money plant is a popular houseplant, which is known for bringing positivity, prosperity, and good luck to the area.
-Like the pothos (devil ivy), it is also one of the air purifying plants.
-To plant your own money plant in wine bottles, see the below quick guide:
+The money plant is a popular houseplant, known for bringing positivity, prosperity, and good luck.
+Like the pothos (Devil's Ivy), it is also an air-purifying plant.
+To plant your own money plant in wine bottles, follow this quick guide:

 • Money plant